How to Cool Down a MacBook?

 Activity Monitor CPU usage list

 Although it doesn’t necessarily mean you should not use Chrome, you should avoid using it whenever you can.
-Apple has its proprietary browser, Safari, that is designed specifically for macOS and consumes much less system resources than Chrome.
-As a result, it doesn’t overheat your Mac.
+Apple has its proprietary browser, Safari, which is designed specifically for macOS and consumes much fewer system resources than Chrome.

 5. Close Unused Tabs on Your Browser